-I actually can’t believe I’m typing these words, but the kid’s bathroom remodel is complete!
+I actually can’t believe I’m typing these words, but the kid’s bathroom remodel is DONE!
 WOW!
-To be honest, its been done for about 3 weeks, but I was so exhausted, then school started, then we had a ton of Doctor’s appointments, and then I got sick.
+To be honest, its been complete for about 3 weeks, but I was so exhausted, then school started, then we had a ton of Doctor’s appointments, and then I got sick.
 So sorry for the delay in the reveal, but hopefully, we’re going to get back on a regular schedule here this week!

 Caught up?
 Good!
 Let’s proceed.

-Here’s what the bathroom looked like before:
+Here’s what the kid’s bathroom looked like before:

 We had decided pre-leak that when we got around to actually remodeling this bathroom, we would tackle almost all of the labor ourselves, and just hire out the really technical plumbing work.
 I have expensive taste, but not a large budget, so by doing the work ourselves, that would help us get what we wanted without paying for labor.